 Lastly, foam handles are soft and absorb moisture.
 They’re best suited in dry conditions.
 When the foam becomes wet, it can feel slippery and slimy.

 Some trekking poles have additional features.
 Wrist straps offer more support so you can have a more relaxed grip.
 Baskets are round parts at the end of trekking poles.
 They’re useful when traversing terrain with snow or mud.
-Meanwhile, you can also opt for pole tips which provide more traction and reduce the impact on the ground.
+On top of that, you can also opt for pole tips which provide more traction and reduce the impact on the ground.
 There are even some trekking poles with a camera mount.

 Walking and hiking are two of the most popular activities when camping.
 If this is your usual kind of outdoor fun, it’s time to invest in trekking poles.
-When choosing the best trekking poles, you need to consider these important factors.
-You’ll know if you’ve made the right choice because you’ll feel stable and supported as you trek through long distances.
 There is nothing like a great pair of trekking poles for a long hike.
 That’s my opinion.

 Is there anything else you can add?
 Share your thoughts below.